ibm-cloud-docs/containers/ts-worker-ssh-fail.md

     ```
     {: pre}

-### Public network classic clusters that are connected to a public VLAN only
+### SSH into the worker node on the public network
 {: #public-network-only-classic-debug}

 Debug classic clusters that are connected to a public VLAN by logging in to your worker nodes.